Bordsiya/lab5/README.md

 # lab5
 ITMO, 1 course

-Path to file SpaceShip.json is in environment variable VAR: env export VAR='...'
+Path to file SpaceShip.json is in environment variable VAR:\n env\n export VAR='...'

 We can also add to .kshrc: